markculp0/simple-java/readme.md

-# Simple Java Web App
+# Simple Java Apps
+A collection of simple Java Apps

+* HiLo - Simple game from Learn Java the Easy Way